YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 58. This section contains features for server networking related.
-59. This section contains features that provide extra protocol support for some QoL / Utility mods, which can enhance the game experience for your server.<br>
+59. This section contains features that provide extra protocol support for some QoL / Utility mods.<br>
   <br>
   The extra protocol support is only functional if there is corresponding client-side mod installed.
 It means if a specific protocol support is enabled, and a player installed that mod on client, they can get the additional features described in each config below.
 But for players who have no corresponding mod installed, then everything is the same as before.